 The Health and Safety Reform Bill passed yesterday.
 On the same day, the OECD approved two new in vitro eye irritancy tests, tests that NZ is now free to utilise as we are no longer tied into using Draize values.

 This removal will happen once the new Health and Safety Reform Bill passes and the regulations are moved to be overseen by the EPA (The Environmental Protection Agency), instead of cabinet.

-Nick Smith has told us the EPA plans on removing any reference to Draize testing!
+Nick Smith has told us that the EPA plans on removing any reference to Draize testing!